Museum open Weds–Mon, Sea Center open daily, 10:00 AM–5:00 PM

 Palmer Observatory

 The round white building near the Museum Backyard is an observatory equipped with an excellent telescope.
 The Palmer Observatory opens for special events and programming.
-It’s the centerpiece of all our Star Parties, and an exciting bonus to daytime visits when staff or volunteers are available to offer safe views of the Sun.
+It’s the centerpiece of all our Star Parties, and an exciting bonus to daytime visits if staff or volunteers are available to offer safe views of the Sun.

 Star Parties